Siena Cathedral: Interior

 Next to the first two pillars, there are two fonts, carved by Antonio Federighi in 1462–1463.
 His basin for the Blessing of Holy Water was later transferred to the chapel of San Giovanni.

 The marble high altar of the presbytery was built in 1532 by Baldassarre Peruzzi.
 The enormous bronze ciborium is the work of Vecchietta (1467–1472, originally commissioned for the church of the Hospital of Santa Maria della Scala, across the square, and brought to the cathedral in 1506).
 At the sides of the high altar, the uppermost angels are masterpieces by Francesco di Giorgio Martini (1439–1502).

-Against the pillars of the presbytery, there are eight candelabras in the form of angels by Domenico Beccafumi (1548–1550), He also painted the frescoes, representing Saints and Paradise, on the walls in the apse.
+Against the pillars of the presbytery, there are eight candelabras in the form of angels by Domenico Beccafumi (1548–1550), He also painted the frescos, representing Saints and Paradise, on the walls in the apse.
 These were partially repainted in 1912.
 Behind the main altar is a very large painting Assumption of the Virgin by Bartolomeo Cesi in 1594.

 The presbytery keeps also the beautiful wooden choir stalls, made between 1363–1397 and extended in the 16th century.
 Originally there were more than ninety choir stalls, arranged in double rows.
 The remaining 36 stalls are each crowned by the bust of a saint in a pointed niche.
 Their backs are decorated with carved panels, the work of Fra’ Giovanni da Verona in 1503.

 Pulpit

-The pulpit is made of Carrara marble and was sculpted between the end of 1265 and November 1268 by Nicola Pisano and several other artists.
+The pulpit was commissioned by Bishop Federico Visconti and sculpted in Carrara marble between the end of 1265 and November 1268 by Nicola Pisano and several other artists.
 This pulpit expresses the northern Gothic style adopted by Pisano, while still showing his classical influences.
 The whole message of the pulpit is concerned with the doctrine of Salvation and the Last Judgment.
-In the top level, seven scenes narrate the Life of Christ.
+In the top level, seven reliefs narrate the Life of Christ.
 The many figures in each scene with their chiaroscuro effect, show a richness of surface, motion, and narrative.
 On the middle-level statuettes of the Evangelists and Prophets announce the salvation of mankind.
 The pulpit itself is the earliest remaining work in the cathedral.
 The staircase dates from 1543 and was built by Bartolomeo Neroni.
 At the same time, the pulpit was moved from the choir to its present location.